Car Diagnostics Testing & Check Engine Light Service

 Today, most cars are controlled by computers.
 The fuel injectors, the spark plugs, the steering system and more are all told when to fire and when to move by an on-board computer system.
 If something’s going wrong with your car or engine, your on-board computer can tell you about it.
 If the computer senses something is wrong with one of your car’s systems, it will turn on a dashboard light, like “ABS Brakes” or something less specific, like “Check Engine.”

-The ASE-Certified technicians at Driver’s Edge use advanced diagnostic equipment to identify which part of your vehicle or engine requires service.
-Our car diagnostics service offers:
+The ASE-Certified diagnostic mechanics at Driver’s Edge use advanced diagnostic equipment to identify which part of your vehicle or engine requires service.
+Our car diagnostics testing service offers:

 - Testing on any type of car or truck